 ELK stands for Elasticsearch, Logstash, and Kibana.
 ELK consists of different software tools like Elasticsearch (log searching tool), logstash (data router and data processing tool) and Kibana(data visualization tool).
 Altogether, these 3 tools make up a full analytical tool.

-Let us summarize all the technical information we learnt in below table.
+Let us summarize all the technical information we learned in below table.

 |Data Collection||Splunk Forwarder||Logstash/FileBeat|